visgl/luma.gl/docs/api-reference/core/animation-loop.md

 * `autoResizeDrawingBuffer` - Update the drawing buffer size to match the canvas size before each call to `onRenderFrame()`
 * `useDevicePixels` - Whether to use `window.devicePixelRatio` as a multiplier, e.g. in `autoResizeDrawingBuffer` etc.

+### toDataURL

+Returns returns a `Promise` that resolves to the data URL of the canvas once drawing operations are complete for the current frame.
+The data URL can be used as the `src` for an HTML image element.

+`animationLoop.toDataURL()`

 ## Callback Parameters

 The callbacks `onInitialize`, `onRender` and `onFinalize` that the app supplies to the `AnimationLoop`, will be called with an object containing named parameters: